zakirullin/cognitive-load/README.md

 >
 > *Thanks to [Dan North](https://dannorth.net) for his comment*.

-Over time, the author learns the mental models of the project and doesn't experience any cognitive load.
+Over time, the author internalizes the mental models of the project and feels no cognitive load.

 ![Mental Models](/img/mentalmodelsv8.png)